Non-renewable resource: Fossil fuels

 Natural resources such as coal, petroleum (crude oil) and natural gas take thousands of years to form naturally and cannot be replaced as fast as they are being consumed.
-Eventually it is considered that fossil-based resources will become too costly to harvest and humanity will need to shift its reliance to other sources of energy such as solar or wind power, see renewable energy.
+It is projected that fossil-based resources will eventually become too costly to harvest and humanity will need to shift its reliance to renewable energy such as solar or wind power.

-An alternative hypothesis is that carbon based fuel is virtually inexhaustible in human terms, if one includes all sources of carbon-based energy such as methane hydrates on the sea floor, which are vastly greater than all other carbon based fossil fuel resources combined.
+An alternative hypothesis is that carbon-based fuel is virtually inexhaustible in human terms, if one includes all sources of carbon-based energy such as methane hydrates on the sea floor, which are much greater than all other carbon-based fossil fuel resources combined.
 These sources of carbon are also considered non-renewable, although their rate of formation/replenishment on the sea floor is not known.
-However their extraction at economically viable costs and rates has yet to be determined.
+However, their extraction at economically viable costs and rates has yet to be determined.

 At present, the main energy source used by humans is non-renewable fossil fuels.
 Since the dawn of internal combustion engine technologies in the 19th century, petroleum and other fossil fuels have remained in continual demand.
-As a result, conventional infrastructure and transport systems, which are fitted to combustion engines, remain prominent throughout the globe.
+As a result, conventional infrastructure and transport systems, which are fitted to combustion engines, remain predominant around the globe.

 The modern-day fossil fuel economy is widely criticized for its lack of renewability, as well as being a contributor to climate change.

 Nuclear fuels

 In 1987, the World Commission on Environment and Development (WCED) classified fission reactors that produce more fissile nuclear fuel than they consume (i.e. breeder reactors) among conventional renewable energy sources, such as solar and falling water.
 The American Petroleum Institute likewise does not consider conventional nuclear fission as renewable, but rather that breeder reactor nuclear power fuel is considered renewable and sustainable, noting that radioactive waste from used spent fuel rods remains radioactive and so has to be very carefully stored for several hundred years.
 With the careful monitoring of radioactive waste products also being required upon the use of other renewable energy sources, such as geothermal energy.

-The use of nuclear technology relying on fission requires Naturally occurring radioactive material as fuel.
+The use of nuclear technology relying on fission requires naturally occurring radioactive material as fuel.
 Uranium, the most common fission fuel, is present in the ground at relatively low concentrations and mined in 19 countries.
 This mined uranium is used to fuel energy-generating nuclear reactors with fissionable uranium-235 which generates heat that is ultimately used to power turbines to generate electricity.

 As of 2013 only a few kilograms (picture available) of uranium have been extracted from the ocean in pilot programs and it is also believed that the uranium extracted on an industrial scale from the seawater would constantly be replenished from uranium leached from the ocean floor, maintaining the seawater concentration at a stable level.
 In 2014, with the advances made in the efficiency of seawater uranium extraction, a paper in the journal of Marine Science & Engineering suggests that with, light water reactors as its target, the process would be economically competitive if implemented on a large scale.